 Read about KLIA Board walk and other places in Malaysia in Ten Thousand Strangers

 If you’re going to Malaysia, chances are you’ll land in its capital Kuala Lumpur.
 Some people visit Kuala Lumpur as a layover, but it’s actually a city worth spending 2-3 days over.
-Here, you can visit and go up the Petronas Towers, explore its nature parks (KLCC Park, Bird Park, etc), see old temples and shrines (Sri Maha Mariamman Temple, Thean Hou Temple, Batu Caves) and small town features (chinatowns, India Brickfields).
+There’s a number of things to do in Kuala Lumpur: you can visit and go up the Petronas Towers, explore its nature parks (KLCC Park, Bird Park, etc), see old temples and shrines (Sri Maha Mariamman Temple, Thean Hou Temple, Batu Caves) and small town features (chinatowns, India Brickfields).

 Of course, a visit to Kuala Lumpur won’t be complete without food tripping.
 I suggest going to one of its night markets such as that in Jalan Alor to see the best of what Malaysian cuisine offers or at least try to dine in local noodle and mamak restaurants.